quinhurt/learntoleran/readme.md

 student can view assignment
 student can view lesson
 ////////////////////////////////////////////////////////////////
-there is a god
+user that can do anything
 username : talos
-password :  thegreatdivine
+password :  9divine

 create new admin